microsoft/api-guidelines/Guidelines.md

 ```

 Where:
-- {serviceRoot} – the combination of host (site URL) + the root path to the service
+- {serviceRoot} – the combination of the host (site URL) + the root path to the service
 - {collection} – the name of the collection, unabbreviated, pluralized
 - {id} – the value of the unique id property.
-When using the "/" pattern this MUST be the raw string/number/guid value with no quoting but properly escaped to fit in a URL segment.
+When using the "/" pattern, this MUST be the raw string/number/guid value with no quoting but properly escaped to fit in a URL segment.

 #### 9.3.1.
 Nested collections and properties
 Collection items MAY contain other collections.